Geutzzu/FurnitureStoresExtraction/README.md

 If you do that, you can then find the price and title by looking for the occurrences only if you also found the product name in the `[TEXT]` section.

-An implementation that does just that is:
+An implementation that does just that is written below:
 ```py
 # ... rest of the code
 if text_start is not None: